 Our dermatologists are experienced in treating all forms of dermatitis, providing accurate diagnosis and effective treatment for each condition.

 Caused by skin contact with irritants or allergens.
-We perform patch testing to identify triggers and develop avoidance strategies along with treatment.
+We perform patch testing to identify triggers.

 Eczema and psoriasis can sometimes appear similar.
-Accurate diagnosis is essential as treatments differ significantly between these conditions.
+Accurate diagnosis is essential as treatments differ significantly.

 A proper skincare routine is the foundation of eczema management.
-This includes gentle, fragrance-free cleansers, regular moisturization (especially after bathing), and avoidance of known irritants.
-We provide personalized recommendations based on your skin type and severity.
+This includes gentle, fragrance-free cleansers, regular moisturization, and avoidance of known irritants.

 Eczema-damaged skin is more susceptible to bacterial and fungal infections.
-Recognizing signs of infection early and knowing when to seek treatment is an important part of eczema management.
+Recognizing signs of infection early is important.

 While there is no cure for atopic eczema, it can be effectively managed with proper treatment.
-Many children outgrow eczema, and adults can achieve long periods of clear skin with consistent treatment and trigger avoidance.
-New treatments like biologics offer hope for severe cases that haven't responded to traditional therapies.
+Many children outgrow eczema, and adults can achieve long periods of clear skin.

 Biologic medications like dupilumab (Dupixent) have revolutionized treatment for moderate to severe atopic dermatitis.
-JAK inhibitors are another new class of medications showing excellent results.
-These targeted therapies address the underlying immune dysfunction rather than just suppressing symptoms.
+JAK inhibitors are another new class showing excellent results.

 Don't suffer from itchy, inflamed skin any longer.
 Schedule a consultation with our dermatologists today.